 Another pic of Patrick Anderson watching the flight of the ball.
 Shooting through the right shooting eye.
 Patrick is right handed right eye dominate, but can shoot with his left as well.

-Dip= Small dip before shooting although doesn’t apply when shooting of the dribble since you are already in your dip.
+Dip= Small dip before shooting although doesn’t apply when shooting in a well chair since you are already in your dip.

 Release= 4 fingers down/out wrist flops never snaps down.
 Shooting elbow extending locking out, guide hand on the side.
 Palm rotating towards the target, shoulders turned never square.